The bacteria Chlamydia pneumoniae

 If, nevertheless, a wide range of diseases now put down to the general process of ageing do turn out to be infections, a new field of treatment will open.
 Over the past few years, drug companies have been reluctant to invest in new antibiotics.
 Soon they may change their minds.
 Vaccines against germs which have been regarded as unworthy of attention might also be developed if such germs are shown to cause serious diseases.
 In future, therefore, it may be possible to pop a pill or have a shot to keep you both free of heart disease and lithe of limb.

-Dr. Hahn recently published a book titled "A cure for asthma?" before retiring in 2014.
-It's a good book I highly recommend for medical professionals as well as lay people.
-Contains interesting case studies of patients with severe asthma that Dr. Hahn has treated over the years.
+Dr. Hahn's new Book2014 Dr. Hahn's recently published book titled "A Cure for Asthma?" is now available.
+It's an excellent book I highly recommend for medical professionals as well as lay people containing interesting case studies of patients with severe asthma that Dr. Hahn has treated over the years.

 Note: I get no compensation or benefit from book sale.

 (March 2014) Macrolides for long term management of asthma meta analysis of randomized clinical trials (PDF) A good read for doctors and patients alike.

 (October 2013) An article recently published in the NY Times By ELISABETH ROSENTHAL states The Centers for Disease Control and Prevention puts the annual cost of asthma in the United States at more than $56 billion, including millions of potentially avoidable hospital visits and more than 3,300 deaths, many involving patients who skimped on medicines or did without.
 The cost of asthma medicine has skyrocketed in the last decade.

 (April 2012) Listen to an excellent 30 minute radio interview with Dr. Hahn by Joe and Terry Graedon from " The People's Pharmacy" radio show featured on National Public Radio (NPR).
 An interview that every doctor should listen to.